 In most cases, the software is not a complete end-to-end solution.
 However, the time required for installation, deployment, and configuration is typically much shorter than custom development.

-Clear pricing structures and licence management tools make it easier to factor software costs into annual budgets and business plans.
+Clear pricing structures and license management tools make it easier to factor software costs into annual budgets and business plans.

-Software vendors typically include dedicated support and online training resources with their offering.
+Software vendors typically include dedicated support and online training resources with their offerings.

 Risk and Security